 I can’t believe that I’ve already been back from the beach for a week!
-Time flies when your a mama to three teens and new puppy!
+Time flies when you’re a mama to three teens and new puppy!

 Time for my weekly round-up of faves!